tharun0973/bug-free-invention/answers.md

-1. If you only had 200 labeled replies, how would you improve the model without collecting thousands more?
+## Reply Classification Strategy

+**Q1: How would you improve a reply classifier with only 200 labeled replies?**
+To overcome limited labeled data, I’d apply data augmentation techniques:
+- Paraphrasing via LLMs
+- Back translation for linguistic diversity
+- Synonym replacement for lexical variation

-I’d use data augmentation techniques like paraphrasing, back translation, or synonym replacement to expand the dataset.
-Additionally, I’d leverage transfer learning with a pre-trained transformer like DistilBERT, which can generalize well even with limited labeled data.
+I’d also fine-tune a pre-trained transformer like DistilBERT, which generalizes well on small datasets.

+---

-2. How would you ensure your reply classifier doesn’t produce biased or unsafe outputs in production?
+**Q2: How would you ensure the classifier avoids biased or unsafe outputs in production?**
-I’d audit the training data for biased or offensive language and apply filters during preprocessing.
-In production, I’d add confidence thresholds and fallback logic to avoid uncertain predictions, and monitor outputs regularly using human-in-the-loop review.

-3. Suppose you want to generate personalized cold email openers using an LLM.
-What prompt design strategies would you use to keep outputs relevant and non-generic?
+- Audit training data for bias or offensive language
+- Apply filters during preprocessing
+- Use confidence thresholds and fallback logic
+- Monitor outputs with human-in-the-loop review

+---

+## Cold Email Generation with LLMs

+**Q3: How would you design prompts for personalized cold email openers?**
+I’d use prompt engineering strategies:
-I’d include specific context like the recipient’s industry, pain point, and product value proposition in the prompt.
-I’d also use few-shot examples to guide tone and structure, and enforce constraints like length, personalization, and call-to-action clarity.
+- Include recipient’s industry, pain point, and product value

-Once this file is saved, your entire submission is ready for GitHub.
-Let me know if you want help writing the commit message or pushing to your repo — you’ve built a professional-grade pipeline.
+- Use few-shot examples to guide tone and structure
+- Enforce constraints like length, personalization, and CTA clarity